 I discovered a new way to get perfect lettering on a chalkboard, and I am just so excited about it!
 The fear of not switching out the message on the chalkboard because my handwriting won’t look good is long gone.
 I’ll be swapping out the message waaaay more often now.

-I’ll share the little trick in a blog post soon.
 Everyone on Saturday was saying how great the chalkboard looked, I was sharing my new secret all night!
 You can read all about it here.
 Oh, and this cork chalkboard is such an easy DIY if you’re interested.
 Click here for the tutorial.

 3. Green bottles